 Anyway, now when someone says thongs are not the best form of footwear for your feet, you have an understanding of why!

-Archies Arch Support Thongs are a unisex thong, however the sizing of Archies Footwear follows US Men's sizing.
+Archies Thongs are a unisex thong; however, the sizing follows US Men's sizing.